UmarHassanMalik/Cloud-/Week 2 Day (2).md

 | ----------- | ----------- |   ----------- |
 |US East (N. Virginia) |   us-east-1-atl-1a      |  	Atlanta|
 |US East (N. Virginia)  | us-east-1-bos-1a  |  Boston |

-<h3> AWS Zones </h3>
-An availability zone is a standalone data center or set of data centers within a Region.
-Each availability zone operates independently, so a failure in one won't affect others.
-In disaster recovery plans, enterprises use multiple availability zones to increase redundancy and reliability.

  <h3>  Wavelength Zones </h3>